xebialabs-community/xlr-chaos-monkey-plugin/README.md

 ## License

-This community plugin is licensed under the [MIT license][xlr-chaos-monkey-plugin-license-url].
+This community plugin is licensed under the [MIT license][xlr-chaos-monkey-plugin-license-url]

 See license in [LICENSE.md](LICENSE.md)